gilabadio/tech-blog/README.md

 # tech-blog

 ## Deescription
-A tech blog where you can post or look at post
+A tech blog where you can post or look at posts

 ## Installation
 npm i